ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/source.md

 ## Related Configuration

-### Engage Messaging Specific Permissions
+### RingCX Messaging Specific Permissions

-You must ensure that each of the agents that will handle the messaging conversation has the `Read` and `Reply` permissions on the Engage Messaging source.
+You must ensure that each of the agents that will handle the messaging conversation has the `Read` and `Reply` permissions on the RingCX Messaging source.

 You must also ensure they have the `Initiate discussion` permission if you enabled the outbound messaging option and want to send outbound messages on their behalf through the API.

-You must ensure that the Roles of the administrators/managers that will configure the messaging (triggers, items & custom variables) contain the `Manage Engage Messaging configuration` permission.
+You must ensure that the Roles of the administrators/managers that will configure the messaging (triggers, items & custom variables) contain the `Manage RingCX Messaging configuration` permission.

 ### Task View (Mandatory for Live Chat mode)